marcinprusinowski/bitcoint_arbitrage/README.md

 ![plot](chart/diag.png)

 When it comes to the currency exchange, we deal with multiplication instead of addition.
-To use grpah algorith to our problem we need to adjust the weights of each edge.
+To use graph algorithm to our problem we need to adjust the weights of each edge.
 A very handy workaround exists for this problem.
 We need to change the inequality using the logarithm